Breaches of Student Discipline

 If you wish to make a complaint about the conduct of another student you may find it helpful to first discuss the matter with your Personal Tutor (who may be able to resolve the matter informally) and/or our service the Advice and Representation Centre in the Students' Union for advice by phone 0121 204 4848 or firstname.lastname@example.org.

-If you wish to pursue the matter formally you will need to provide information about the matter to the University Discipline Officer Liz Hobday (email@example.com).
-Liz will arrange for your complaint to be investigated and any appropriate, subsequent action to be taken.
+If you wish to pursue the matter formally you will need to provide information about the matter to the Student Discipline Team email@example.com.
+They will arrange for your complaint to be investigated and any appropriate, subsequent action to be taken.

 What should I do if concerns are raised about my conduct?